 “Sorry I’m late”

 Do not be late!
-It goes without saying that being on time is key.
-Your potential new employer will judge everything you say and do during the interview process, if you’re late this will be their first impression of you and first impressions count.
+It goes without saying that being on time is key because your potential new employer will judge everything you say and do during the interview process.
+If you’re late this will be their first impression of you and first impressions count.

 “I didn’t get along with my last boss”

-Saying anything remotely similar to this will set alarm bells ringing.
-Speaking badly of a previous employer is very unprofessional and also reflects on you as a person.
+Saying anything remotely similar to this will set alarm bells ringing because speaking badly of a previous employer is very unprofessional.
 Plus, your new employer may call your old employer for a reference, so it’s never a good idea to burn bridges.

 “No, I don’t have any questions”